University of Valencia logo Logo Delegation for University Integration Logo del portal

 Given the complexity of the syllabus, the test will focus on three sections: history of literature, linguistic variation and grammar.

-1. History of literature (46 items): 42 of these items will have a multiple-choice design.
-The other 4 items will be 4 texts, taken from the Reference anthology, of which the author or title must be identified, as indicated in the question:
+1. History of literature (45 items): 41 of these items will be multiple choice; the other 4 items will be taken from the Reference Anthology, where the author or title will have to be identified, as indicated in the question:

-• The 19th and 20th centuries (from the Renaissance to the Spanish Civil War): 7 items.
+• The 19th and 20th centuries (from the Renaixença to the Civil War): 7 items.

-• The 20th century (from the post-war period to the present day): 18 items.
+• The 20th century (from the post-war period to the present day): 15 items (8 of which will refer to the works and authors studied in the second year of upper secondary school).

 Type of examination

-The examination will consist of two parts or tests:
+The exam will consist of two consecutive tests:

 Test 1.
-It will consist of 90 multiple-choice questions (from the above-mentioned blocks).
+This will consist of 85 multiple-choice questions (from the aforementioned sections).
 This test will last 60 minutes.
-Marking: 60% of the overall mark.
+Score: 60% of the overall mark.